liamnewmarch/sausage/README.md

-# Sausage

-> Static site generator
+# Static

-## What?

-It’s a static site generator.
-An SSG.
-Sausage.
-Get it?
-Ha ha.
-Moving on.

-## No really, what?

-Sausage is a really simple tool with zero dependencies for building static sites with vanilla JavaScript.
+Static is a really simple tool with minimal dependencies for building static sites with vanilla JavaScript.

 The build process revolves around pages and templates.